What exactly is TRE®? Here are some answers.

 You can learn from a book or by watching the official TRE® video, see above.

-However, like with many practices, e.g. yoga or Pilates, it's important to get the basics right, understand the process and feel confident and comfortable.
+However, as with many body-based practices, such as Yoga or Pilates, it's important to understand the basics, learn how the process works and feel confident and comfortable with what you are doing.

-Let's have a chat to find out how I can best introduce you to TRE®.
+If you’d like, let’s have a chat to explore how I can best guide you.

 Is TRE® a